LSSTDESC/healsparse/docs/geometry.rst

 --------------------------

 The four shapes supported are :code:`Circle`, :code:`Ellipse`, :code:`Polygon`, and :code:`Box`.
+In addition, there are two combination shapes, :code:`GeomUnion` and :code:`GeomIntersection`, which can be much faster when operating on (e.g.) a large set of mask shapes at once.
 They share a base class, and while the instantiation is different, the operations are the same.

 **Circle**